wchan2/canned-responses.js/README.md

 ## Coming Soon

-- Allow the use of `-format <format>` to allow another content type ie. `-format xml` to read XML instead.
+- Watch for file changes to reload cache
+- Throw errors for invalid command line options
+- Config to read from configuration file

 ## License